Big-Onche/Tesseract-Sauerbraten/README.md

    - Resolve light glitches.
    - Ensure older maps load properly.
    - Address all known issues for a perfect Sauerbraten port.
-   - Improve audio and graphics with optional new effects.
+   - Improve audio and graphics with new, optional effects.
    - Upgrade maps with higher-resolution textures.

 ---